zeekit/Nuke/usage/usage.markdown

 ## Adding Request Options

-Each `ImageTask` is created with an `ImageRequest` which contains request parameters.
-An `ImageRequest` can be initialized with either `NSURL` or `NSURLRequest`.
+Each `ImageTask` object is created with an `ImageRequest` struct which contains request parameters.
+An `ImageRequest` itself can be initialized either with `NSURL` or `NSURLRequest`.

 {% highlight swift %}
 var request = ImageRequest(URLRequest: NSURLRequest(NSURL(URL: "http://...")!))

-// Set target size (in pixels) and content mode that describe how to resize loaded image
+// Set target size (in pixels) and content mode that describe how to resize loaded image request.targetSize = CGSize(width: 300.0, height: 400.0) request.contentMode = .AspectFill
-// Images are resized during decompression which save resources request.targetSize = CGSize(width: 300.0, height: 400.0) // Set target size in pixels
-request.contentMode = .AspectFill

-// Set filters (more on filters later) request.processor = ImageFilterGaussianBlur()
+// Set filter (more on filters later) request.processor = ImageFilterGaussianBlur()

 // Control memory caching